July 9, 2026

 Key point: Tax strategy starts before transactions happen, not after.

 I've seen identical service businesses earning $500,000 annually.
+Same revenue, same industry.
 One uses compliance-only CPA services.
 The other works with a strategic tax advisor.

 The strategic business optimized entity structure, timed deductions, coordinated retirement contributions, and planned major purchases around depreciation schedules.